 Calle Pozo de la Nieve, 21200 Aracena

 We slept at Posada San Marcos in Alajar.
-The ecologically-built hotel has a pool and nice rooms.
-It is owned by a British/Spanish couple, Lucy and Angel.
-During our stay, we were served tasty food, including a casserole of cerdo Iberico with pepper, rosemary with a surprisingly tasty chocolate sauce.
+The ecologically-built hotel has a pool and charming rooms.
+A British/Spanish couple, Lucy and Angel own the place.
+During our stay, we were served tasty food, including a casserole of cerdo Iberico with pepper, rosemary with a surprisingly delicious chocolate sauce.

 - For an overview of Huelva with descriptions of the sights in English and Spanish click here.

-- Summers in Huelva, especially July and August are very hot with temperatures that fluctuate on the coast around 35° C. A holiday in the spring or fall is usually a lot more comfortable in terms of temperature, although certainly in winter it can be bitterly cold due to the influence of the Atlantic.
+- Summers in Huelva, especially July and August, are scorching with temperatures that fluctuate on the coast around 35° C. A holiday in the spring or fall is usually a lot more comfortable in terms of temperature, although certainly in winter it can be bitterly cold due to the influence of the Atlantic.

 - Distances are deceptively large because of the many rivers and mountains that make detours necessary.